IT-Skills-Exchange/algorithms-structures-patterns/algorithms/doc/radix-sort.md

 this bucketing process is repeated for each digit, while preserving the ordering of the prior step, until all digits have been considered.
 For this reason, radix sort has also been called bucket sort and digital sort.

+Radix sort can be applied to data that can be sorted lexicographically, be they integers, words, punch cards, playing cards, or the mail.

 ## Characteristics

 - Makes assumptions about the data